Marta44/to-press2019/README.md

 It plays with neutral light colours which invoke earth-tones and clay's hues:

-* I've chosen a soft Crown Paint Beige Light color (#EFE7DB) for backgrounds because evokes the paper label they attach to their artworks.
+* I've chosen White Smoke color (#F5F5F5) for backgrounds because most of their ceramics are white and this creates a uniform view.
 * I've used Light Slate Gray (#778899) for body-text to make it outstanding and because evokes clay's color.
-* I've chosen Porcelain color (rgba 236,240,241,1) for the navigation bar background and the footer.
+* I've chosen Porcelain color (#e8e9ea) for the navigation bar background and the footer.
 * I've chosen Benjamin Moore Red color (#ca2f2f) for the links in the navbar and for the main headings because reminds the color of their logo.

 **Typography**